MQDBPAI/elearning_completion/README.md

 ### Outputs
-It produces a workbook on SharePoint with completion rates as a snapshot of the month supplied with breakdowns per organizational structure and grade.
+It produces a workbook on SharePoint with completion rates as a snapshot of the month supplied with breakdowns per organisational structure and grade.

 ## Run the code

-Now you are set up to run the code, clone the repo locally and open the main.R script to follow the instructions from there.
+Now you are set to run the code, clone the repo locally and open the main.R script to follow the instructions from there.